openfaas/faas/CONTRIBUTING.md

 * What kind of support can I expect for free?

+    OpenFaaS is licensed in a way that enables you to use the source code in or with your project or product.

-    If you are using one of the Open Source projects within the openfaas or openfaas-incubator repository, then help is offered on a good-will basis by volunteers.
-Support customers can request help from [employees of OpenFaaS Ltd](https://openfaas.com/support/).
+    If you are using one of the Open Source projects within the openfaas or openfaas-incubator repository, then help may be offered on a limited, good-will basis by volunteers, but if you are a commercial user, you will need to purchase support for timely help.

-    Please be respectful of volunteer time, it is often limited to evenings and weekends.
-The person you are requesting help from may not reside in your timezone.
+    Please be respectful of any time given to you and your needs.
+The person you are requesting help from may not reside in your timezone and contacting them via direct message is inappropriate.

     The Slack workspace is the best place to ask questions, suggest features, and to get help.
 The GitHub issue tracker can be used for suspected issues with the codebase or deployment artifacts.
+The whole template must be filled out in detail.

 * Doesn't Open Source mean that everything is free?